AlessandroPoggiali/H-QABOD/README.md

 ## References
 <a id="1">[1]</a>
 Kriegel, Hans-Peter, Matthias Schubert, and Arthur Zimek.
 "Angle-based outlier detection in high-dimensional data."
 Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
 2008.

 <a id="2">[2]</a>
+Bernasconi, A., Berti, A., Del Corso, G. M., Guidotti, R., & Poggiali, A. (2024).
+Quantum subroutine for variance estimation: algorithmic design and applications.
+Quantum Machine Intelligence, 6(2), 78.

+<a id="3">[3]</a>
 Bernasconi, A., Berti, A., Del Corso, G. M., & Poggiali, A. (2024).
 Quantum subroutine for efficient matrix multiplication.
 IEEE Access.
-<a id="3">[3]</a>